ksnortum/chopin-opus-25/README.md

 seems uneffected.
 Strangely, if you comment out the `omit BarNumber` line in `header-paper.ily`, the problem goes away.

+## Licensing
+This work is licensed under CC BY-SA 4.0.
+To view a copy of this license, visit [http://creativecommons.org/licenses/by-sa/4.0/](http://creativecommons.org/licenses/by-sa/4.0/).

 ## Questions, problems, etc.
 If you have a question about these source files or how to produce a PDF, you can contact me at: **knute (at) snortum (dot) net**